Mirantis/k8s-externalipcontroller/doc/deployment-examples.md

 E.g., `kubectl get ipnode` should return all the nodes where the controller modules are running.

-There is an nginx deployment example in `examples/nginx.yaml` that can be used to test External IPs functioning.
-One can alter `externalIPs` section according to environment settings and run nginx server using `kubectl apply -f` command.
+There is an Nginx deployment example in `examples/nginx.yaml` that can be used to test External IPs functioning.
+One can alter `externalIPs` section according to environment settings and run Nginx server using `kubectl apply -f` command.
 Given set of IPs should be set up by the External IP Controller then.
 It can be checked with `curl` and by retrieving `ipclaim` TPR::